anujmenta/moltres/README.md

 Service status:

 The services here are categorized into the following states:
-1. Plolyd : Plotted graphs on Plotly and integrated into report
+1. Plotlyd : Plotted graphs on Plotly and integrated into report
 2. Visualized : Generating output into a Excel sheet
 3. Finished : Testing and merging to master done
 4. Testing : The coding is done but tests are not done yet